bezhermoso/bezhermoso.github.io/app/_til/insert-contents-of-named-register-without-exiting-insert-mode-in-vim.md

 > Alternately, you can just do `<C-o>p` to paste from within _Insert_ mode.
 (Hitting `<C-o>` will temporarily bring you to _Normal_ mode for one command and dropping you back into
 > _Insert_ mode right after.)
 >
-> See `:help register` for more information on what the various registers contain.
+> See `:help registers` for more information on what the various registers contain.